Stary Oskol overview

 Stary Oskol attractions

-The museum is located in the building which is a monument of history and culture of the 19th century which was owned by merchants and brothers Likhutins.
-About 95% of all the museums exhibits are originals which are of great interest.
+Museum of Local Lore (Lenina Street, 50).
+The museums, founded in 1923, has exhibitions about the history of Stary Oskol.
+It is located in a building which is a monument of history and culture of the 19th century once owned by the merchants and brothers Likhutins.

-The museum organizes tours round the city and the district with visits to ancient Russian settlement Kholki and underground monastery in Melovy mountains, biosphere reserve “Yamskaya steppe”.
+The museum organizes tours of the city and the area including visits to an ancient Russian settlement of Kholki, an underground monastery in Melovy mountains, and a biosphere reserve “Yamskaya steppe”.

-He encourages disabled people, supports them with his talent, helps them on their ways to mastering techniques.
-Yeroshenko spoke 12 foreign languages and was the professor of Universities in Tokyo and Beijing, he became a classic of Japan literature for children.
+House Museum of Vasily Yeroshenko (Yeroshenko Street, 15).
+Yeroshenko’s life is a living legend for blind people not only in Russia but also abroad.
+He encourages disabled people, supports them with his talent, helps them on their ways to improve techniques.
+Yeroshenko spoke 12 foreign languages and was the professor of universities in Tokyo and Beijing, he became a classic of Japan literature for children.